-Historically, our Hywin Asset Management were primarily focus on investment in public-traded securities.
-Because such assets may be subject to significant pricing fluctuations, we disposed of Hywin Asset Management to our shareholders in June 2019.
+Historically, Hywin Asset Management was primarily focus on investment in public-traded securities.
+Because such assets may be subject to significant pricing fluctuations, we disposed of Hywin Asset Management to entities controlled by the same owners of the Company in June 2019.
 To date, we are in the process of changing business registration of Hywin Asset Management in relevant regulatory authorities.
-We acquired an asset management company with a PRC fund manager license in private equity investments, Shenzhen Panying, from an independent third party in August 2019.
+We acquired an asset management company with a PRC fund manager licensed in private equity investments, Shenzhen Panying, from an independent third parties in August 2019.
+In August 2019, Ms. Wang Dian and Ms. Han Yu entered into an equity transfer agreement with the then shareholders of Shenzhen Panying, pursuant to which, the then shareholders of Shenzhen Panying agreed to transfer 99% and 1% of the equity interests in Shenzhen Panying to Ms. Wang Dian and Ms. Han Yu for consideration of RMB1.881 million and RMB19,000, respectively.
+Such consideration was determined based on arm's length negotiation between the parties taking into account the valuation of Shenzhen Panying's equity interests prepared by an independent valuer.
+Such consideration was fully settled on August 29, 2019.
 As of March 31, 2020, such asset management company has launched two products.
 To date, we have not exited any funds under our management.
+See "History and Corporate Structure-Contractual Arrangements" for details on our VIE contractual arrangements with Shenzhen Panying.